jenschlot/IBM-Bluemix-DevOps-Documentation/docs/TrackPlan/taskboard.md

-## Working on Iteration Plan
+## Working on Sprint backlog.

-Once the Iteration plan has been created, the team member pick up story and create relevant tasks associated with the story.
-In this tutorial, you will learn how to create tasks associated with Story, and start to working on a task.
+Once the Sprint backlog has been created, the team member pick up story and create relevant tasks associated with the story.

+The Sprint Backlog is the set of Product Backlog items selected for the Sprint, plus a plan for delivering the product increment and meeting the Sprint Goal.
+It provides visibility of the team’s work during the Sprint.

+Some characteristics are:

+* Contains enough detail so that changes in progress can be understood in Daily Scrum
+* Sprint Backlog belongs solely to the Development Team
+* All Sprint Backlog Items are "owned" by the entire Development Team, even though each one may be done by an individual team member.
+* The Sprint is over when its time-box has expired.

+The Development Team is responsible to:

+* Update estimates and remaining work as work is performed or completed
+* Remove items if they are no longer needed to create a done piece of functionality
+* Add work items as the team learns more about the work
+* Total the remaining work at least for every Daily Scrum and project the likelihood of achieving the Sprint Goal; this should be done prior to the Daily Scrum

+In this tutorial,
+you will learn how to create tasks associated with Story, and start to working on a task.

 ### Change iteration view to Task Board